dra11y/twilio-ivr-tester/README.md

 # twilio-ivr-tester

-This small Ruby/Sinatra application is meant for developer use in testing a Twilio IVR API endpoint from the browser without having to incur charges by dialing its Twilio Number.
+This small Ruby/Sinatra application is meant for developer use in testing a [Twilio](https://twilio.com) IVR API endpoint ("incoming call") from the browser without having to incur charges that would be incurred by dialing its Twilio Number.
+Besides, it's faster, and you don't have to change your endpoint settings in the Twilio console!

 Please feel free to submit a PR if you have a bugfix or improvement.